TiVo/haxecodegen/README.md

 - EReg class

-The generated code is pure haxe with no target-specific characteristics and this should be applicable to evaluating every haxe target type (javascript, hxcpp, neko, etc).
+The generated code is pure haxe with no target-specific characteristics and thus should be applicable to evaluating every haxe target type (javascript, hxcpp, neko, etc).